Reece-Carruthers/leading-choice-getaways/README.md

 The repo contains all code and wireframe mock-ups of the website.

-This was a good introduction to web programming.
+This was a good introduction to web technologies.
 If I were to go back to this task I would love to use a framework for the front-end such as React and perhaps a CSS framework like Boostrap or Tailwind.

 ![chrome-capture-2023-12-20](https://github.com/Reece-Carruthers/leading-choice-getaways/assets/99188015/36da6736-02a5-4310-8dac-6ce9cfb94122)